-RWE npower renewables presented a proposal to The Scottish Government in December 2006 for a run of river hydro scheme on the lower catchment of the River Glass situated in Novar Estates, adjacent to Black Rock Gorge in Evanton, Ross-shire.
-The hydroelectric generating scheme, named Black Rock Hydro, was granted consent by The Scottish Government in December 2008 and the first of two turbines was commissioned in December 2012.
+Black Rock is a 3.5 MW run of river hydroelectric generating scheme on the lower catchment of the River Glass situated in Novar Estates, adjacent to Black Rock Gorge in Evanton, Ross-shire.
+It was granted planning consent by the Scottish Government in December 2008 and the first of two turbines was commissioned in December 2012.
 Installation of the second turbine is currently underway and is expected to be commissioned in late 2013.

 Black Rock is a run of river scheme which means that it only operates when sufficient water is naturally present in the river in order to maintain and protect the water environment.

 The River Glass offers particular characteristics making it suitable for hydro generation in that it benefits from:

 - Significant elevation between intake weir and powerhouse